 Nonsuicidal self-injury disorder, better known as self-harm, is characterized by the purposeful actions of causing physical harm to oneself without the intention of committing suicide.
 Self-harm behaviors are more common in teenagers and adolescents and occur due to severe underlying emotional pain and a lack of healthy coping skills.
-Self-harm behaviors are unhealthy coping strategies to release emotions related to anger, sadness, neglect, pain and frustration.
-The individual gains a superficial sense of emotional and mental relief after the harmful act is completed followed by feelings of shame or guilt resulting in even more negative emotions, until this cycle continues.
+Self-harm behaviors are unhealthy coping strategies to release emotions related to anger, sadness, neglect, pain, and frustration.
+The individual gains a superficial sense of emotional and mental relief after the harmful act is completed followed by feelings of shame or guilt resulting in even more negative emotions until this cycle continues.
 Current studies suggest that approximately 4% or more of the population self-injures, and as high as 14% of adolescents may engage in this behavior.
-Studies have showed that there are four main reasons why individuals engage in self-harm behavior: 1) to reduce negative emotions, 2) to feel "something" besides numbness or emptiness, 3) to avoid certain social situations, and 4) to receive social support.
+Studies have shown that there are four main reasons why individuals engage in self-harm behavior: 1) to reduce negative emotions, 2) to feel “something” besides numbness or emptiness, 3) to avoid certain social situations, and 4) to receive social support.
 Self-harm behavior is extremely dangerous because not only can these behaviors wreak havoc on the physical body but they can also harm the mind as well.

-Like self-harm behaviors, eating disorders can physically destroy the body resulting in medical complications such as gastric reflux, nutritional deficiencies, infertility, stunted growth, poor dentition, poor bone health and anemia.
+Like self-harm behaviors, eating disorders can physically destroy the body resulting in medical complications such as gastric reflux, nutritional deficiencies, infertility, stunted growth, poor dentition, poor bone health, and anemia.
 Self-harm behaviors such as cutting can result in disfigurement.
-Social isolation, suicide, anxiety, broken relationships, depression, low self-esteem, substance abuse and anxiety are all well-known consequences of both eating disorders and self-harm behavior and many professionals agree that self-harm behavior can result in eating disorders and vise versa.
+Social isolation, suicide, anxiety, broken relationships, depression, low self-esteem, substance abuse, and anxiety are all well-known consequences of both eating disorders and self-harm behavior and many professionals agree that self-harm behavior can result in eating disorders and vise versa.

 World Eating Disorders Action Day (#WeDoAct) is a grassroots movement designed for and by people affected by an eating disorder, their families, and the medical and health professionals who support them.
 Uniting activists across the globe, the aim is to expand global awareness of eating disorders as genetically linked, treatable illnesses that can affect anyone.
-The Third Annual #WorldEatingDisordersDay will take place on June 2, 2018 across the globe.
+The Third Annual #WorldEatingDisordersDay will take place on June 2, 2018, across the globe.
 Eliminating the stigma against eating disorders starts with sharing your personal story, seeking help, supporting others and being honest with each other.
-Mental health professionals can help clients break down these walls also by empowering their clients by providing strong and effect coping skills, introducing them to a healthy support community and providing them with honest and compassionate therapy.
-It all starts with each individual as individuals will then from a community and as a community grows, a revolution can take place.
+Mental health professionals can help clients break down these walls also by empowering their clients by providing strong and effective coping skills, introducing them to a healthy support community and providing them with honest and compassionate therapy.
+It all starts with each individual as individuals will then form a community and as a community grows, a revolution can take place.